occlum/occlum/README.md

 ## How to Use?

-We have built and tested Occlum on Ubuntu 18.04 with or without hardware SGX support (if the CPU does not support SGX, Occlum can be run in the SGX simulation mode).
+We have built and tested Occlum on Ubuntu 20.04 with or without hardware SGX support (if the CPU does not support SGX, Occlum can be run in the SGX simulation mode).
 To give Occlum a quick try, one can use the Occlum Docker image by following the steps below:

 Step 1-3 are to be done on the host OS (Linux):

-1. Install [Intel SGX driver for Linux](https://github.com/intel/linux-sgx-driver), which is required by Intel SGX SDK.
+1. For Linux kernel before 5.11, [Intel SGX driver for Linux](https://github.com/intel/SGXDataCenterAttestationPrimitives/tree/master/driver/linux) must be installed manually.

-2. Install [enable_rdfsbase kernel module](https://github.com/occlum/enable_rdfsbase), which enables Occlum to use `rdfsbase`-family instructions in enclaves.
+2. For Linux kernel before 5.9, install [enable_rdfsbase kernel module](https://github.com/occlum/enable_rdfsbase), which enables Occlum to use `rdfsbase`-family instructions in enclaves.

 3. Run the Occlum Docker container, which has Occlum and its demos preinstalled:

     For old IAS driver (not DCAP aware):
     ```bash
-    docker run -it --device /dev/isgx occlum/occlum:[version]-ubuntu18.04
+    docker run -it --device /dev/isgx occlum/occlum:[version]-ubuntu20.04
     ```

     For DCAP driver before v1.41:
     ```bash
-    docker run -it --device /dev/sgx/enclave --device /dev/sgx/provision occlum/occlum:[version]-ubuntu18.04
+    docker run -it --device /dev/sgx/enclave --device /dev/sgx/provision occlum/occlum:[version]-ubuntu20.04
     ```

     For DCAP driver since v1.41 or in-tree kernel driver: